-(11 pt) The results and discussion contain an exposure to the results of the analysis related to the research question.
-Every research result must be discussed.
-The discussion contains the meaning of the results and comparisons with theories and/or similar research results.
-The length of the presentation and discussion results is 40-60% of the length of the article.
+(11 pt) The results and discussion contain exposure to the analysis results related to the research questions.
+Each research result should be discussed.
+The discussion contains the meaning of the results and comparison with theory and/or similar research results.
+The length of the results and discussion is 40-60% of the article's length.